ontio/documentation/docs/pages/doc_en/Introduction/tutorial_for_developer_en.md

 VBFT is a new consensus algorithm that combines PoS, VRF (Verifiable Random Function), and BFT.
 It is the core consensus algorithm of OCE (Ontology Consensus Engine).
 VBFT can support scalability of consensus groups, through VRF guarantee the randomness and fairness of the consensus population generation, and ensure that state finality can be reached quickly.
 For further introduction please read [VBFT Introduction](https://ontio.github.io/documentation/vbft_intro_en.html)

-For more detailed information, please refer to the source code repository of [Ontology VBFT](https://github.com/ontio/ontology/tree/master/consensus/vbft)
+For more detailed information, please refer to the source code repository of [Ontology VBFT](https://github.com/ontio/ontology/tree/master/consensus/vbft).

-### Connect to ontology
+### Connect to Ontology

 Next, you can try to connect to the Ontology network.
-[Run ontology](https://github.com/ontio/ontology/blob/master/README.md#run-ontology) will introduce you to how to connect and how to start Ontology in test mode.
+[Run Ontology](https://github.com/ontio/ontology/blob/master/README.md#run-ontology) will introduce you to how to connect and how to start Ontology in test mode.

 ### Ontology special features

 #### Ontology DID

-Ontology DID（also called ONT ID) is a decentralized identity identification protocol based on W3C DID specifications.
+Ontology DID (also called ONT ID) is a decentralized identity identification protocol based on W3C DID specifications.
 Please find a detailed introduction here [Ontology Distributed Identity Framework (ONTID)](https://ontio.github.io/documentation/ontology_DID_en.html).

 #### Distributed data transaction